Back to Apple.

 For the past week and a half I have been using the Note 7 as my primary phone.
 The only thing I used my iPhone for was recording my blood pressure in the morning.
 During this time I spent roughly $80 on applications.
 I hate ads and I liked focused products so money spent.
 I also wanted to try a few games; mostly ended up playing Reigns.
 Yesterday I returned back to the iPhone.

-Warning some of these are nit picks
+Warning some of these are nit picks, so be forewarned.

 I tried three launchers: Google Now, TouchWiz (default) and Nova.
 I ended up paying for Nova; but yet at no point did I get icon sizes to work correctly.